Baba Marta

 Baba Marta (Баба Марта, "Granny March") is the name of a Bulgarian mythical figure who brings with her the end of the cold winter and the beginning of the spring.
 Her holiday of the same name is celebrated in Bulgaria on 1 March with the exchange and wearing of martenitsi.
 Baba Marta folklore is also present in southeastern Serbia, namely in the municipalities of Bosilegrad and Dimitrovgrad, where there is a majority ethnic Bulgarian population living there.
 This is done as a reference as to a freezing weather change after a spring break.
-The Romanian holiday Mărțișor is related to Baba Marta.

 Baba Marta Day

 Bulgarians celebrate on March 1 a centuries-old tradition and exchange martenitsi on what is called the day of Baba Marta.
 The tradition of giving friends red-and-white interwoven strings brings health and happiness during the year and is a reminder that spring is near.

 Baba Marta ("Grandma March") is believed to be a feisty lady who always seems to be grudging at her two brothers, January and February, while the sun only comes out when she smiles.
 As folklore there are different versions of the Baba Marta tale.
 One says that on that day she does her pre-spring cleaning and shakes her mattress for the last time before the next winter - all the feathers that come out of it pour on Earth like snow - the last snow of the year.
 This story can also be found in German folklore, for instance in the "Frau Holle" or Mother Hulda legend.